 Google Nest Hub Max

-And there’s still much more.
 The display includes a camera that can recognize faces and switch profiles based on who in the house is using the hub.
 That camera can also handle video calls and intelligently frame you as you move around in front of the display while having a conversation.
-That cam can also act as a security camera wherever you put the Hub Max, and you can log on with your mobile device and look through the cam whenever you need to (as well as receive certain alerts if you want to).
+Thealso doubles as a security camera wherever you place it in your home, and you can log on with your mobile device and look through the cam whenever you need to (as well as receive certain alerts).
 The impressive speakers in the back can play music on demand, too.

 Echo Show (2nd generation)